-- co-ordinate requests for the language assistant's presence - prepare the language assistant's timetable and assist with travel arrangements - unless the local authority is acting as the language assistant's employer, the host institution should arrange full payment for the language assistant and request reimbursement from partner institutions.
+- assign a mentor teacher as a main point of contact for HR and administration - co-ordinate requests for the language assistant's presence - prepare the language assistant's timetable and assist with travel arrangements - unless the local authority is acting as the language assistant's employer, the host institution should arrange full payment for the language assistant and request reimbursement from partner institutions.
 This is important so that you avoid tax complications.